geudde/attic-chest/pages/13.reference/01.porden/docs.md

 To shrink compacted, at the charge of fire,

-Or broad expand, when aqueous foes require ;
+Or broad expand, when aqueous foes require;

 In every kind of warfare train'd and skill'd,